-HUGHIE MITTMAN'S FEAR OF LAWNMOWERS is a heart-breaking story, but also an uplifting one - exploring grief and reconciliation, the power of friendship and of the acceptance that there are thing we cannot change, but the future can still be bright.
+Hughie Mittman's Fear of Lawnmowers is a heart-breaking but uplifting story about grief, the end of childhood, the power of friendship and the acceptance that although there are things we cannot change, the future can still be bright.

 You will find yourself drawn into some truly heart-wrenching scenes as the author writes about issues of identity, adoption, grief, mental illness and the pain of loneliness itself ...
 Bowman's emotive prose has an eloquent charm which always manages to shine a positive light into some of the darkest tunnels. - The Gloss

 A quirky, tender and compulsive read.
 Horace Winter will win your heart - Irish Examiner on Horace Winter Says Goodbye

 A journey that is both tender and sad, but a joy to witness.
 A moving and truly absorbing read - Image on Horace Winter Says Goodbye

 Horace Winter is a character who will linger long after you've finished this highly original, moving, funny and elegant book - Irish Independent on Horace Winter Says Goodbye